FAQ

 Do you require a contract?

-We ask our clients to sign a Service Agreement, which is a straight forward 1 page document intended to ensure costs and terms are clearly understood.
-This agreement does not require clients to continue to use our service for any period of time.
-Clients can discontinue our service with 24 hours notice of cancellation.
+We require our clients to sign a Service Agreement, which is a straight forward 1 page document mainly intended to ensure costs and terms are clearly understood.
+This agreement does not require a long term commitment from clients.
+The Service Agreement specifically states that clients can discontinue our service with 72 hours notice of cancellation without any cancellation charge.

 Costs & Billing